dymackenzie/wordbound/docs/Wordbound_Specification.md

-# Garden of Words — Game Specification
+# Wordbound — Game Specification

 This specification consolidates the design and engineering guidance from the concept and roadmap docs into a single actionable reference for development.
 It focuses on functional requirements, non-functional requirements, system interfaces, scene and node layouts, resource formats, and a concise test plan.